kubestellar/kubestellar/docs/content/v0.20/architecture.md

 The transport controller is pluggable and allows the option to plug different implementations of the transport interface.
 In order to implement transport plugin, the plugin should supply the following:
-- upon registration of a new WEC, plugin should create a namespace per WEC in ITS (mailbox namespace per WEC);
+- Upon registration of a new WEC, plugin should create a namespace for the WEC in the ITS and delete the namespace once the WEC registration goes away (mailbox namespace per WEC);
-- plugin must be able to wrap multiple objects into a single wrapped object;
+- Plugin must be able to wrap any number of objects into a single wrapped object;
-- have an agent that runs on the WEC and watches the wrapped object in the corresponding namespace in the central hub and is able to unwrap it and apply the objects to the WEC;
+- Have an agent that can be used to pull the wrapped objects from the mailbox namespace and apply them to the WEC.
+A single example for such an agent is an agent that runs on the WEC and watches the wrapped object in the corresponding namespace in the central hub and is able to unwrap it and apply the objects to the WEC.
-- have inventory representation for the clusters.
+- Have inventory representation for the clusters.

 The above list is required in order to comply with [<u>SIG Multi-Cluster Work API</u>](https://multicluster.sigs.k8s.io/concepts/work-api/).

-KubeStellar currently have one transport plugin implementation that is based on [Open Cluster Management](https://open-cluster-management.io) which is also a CNCF Sandbox project. we expect to have more transport plugin options in the future.
+KubeStellar currently has one transport plugin implementation which is based on CNCF Sandbox project [Open Cluster Management](https://open-cluster-management.io).
+We expect to have more transport plugin options in the future.

 The following section describes how transport controller works, while the described behavior remains the same no matter which transport plugin is selected.
 The high level flow for the transport controller is describted in Figure 5.